jainil30/jainil30/README.md

 ### 🏆 Certifications

 - Oracle Certified Java Programmer (OCPJP): Demonstrated proficiency in Java programming and knowledge of Java SE 8 through this certification.
+- Java from Zero to First Job, Practical Guide, 2000+ ExamplesJava from Zero to First Job, Practical Guide, 2000+ Examples (Udemy)
+- Building a Face Detection and Recognition Model From Scratch (Udemy)
 ### ⚡ Interests

 - Java and Android Development